FollowTheProcess/followtheprocess.github.io/content/posts/auto_venv.md

 The setting I'm interested in here is:

-`python.defaultInterpreterPath`: This controls which verion of the python executable will be used to run your stuff, i.e. this is how we can tell VSCode to use our virtual environment automatically
+`python.defaultInterpreterPath`: This controls which version of the python executable will be used to run your stuff, i.e. this is how we can tell VSCode to use our virtual environment automatically

 #### Setting python.defaultInterpreterPath